PartialFormer: Modeling Part Instead of Whole for Machine Translation: Introduction

-Our main contributions can be summarized as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item We introduced PG-FFNs, a method that efficiently reduces parameters and computations, and integrated them into the PartialFormer architecture for high performance.
-Additionally, we introduced an attention calculation method for stable optimization. \item We investigated the scalability of PartialFormer and proposed a head scaling strategy tailored for PartialFormer to efficient scaling. \item Rigorous empirical tests across 9 machine translation tasks and 1 abstractive summarization task confirm the effectiveness and efficiency of PartialFormer. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item We introduced PG-FFNs, a method that efficiently reduces parameters and computations, and integrated them into the PartialFormer architecture for high performance.
+Additionally, we introduced an attention calculation method for stable optimization. \item We investigated the scalability of PartialFormer and proposed a head scaling strategy tailored for PartialFormer to efficient scaling. \item Rigorous empirical tests across 9 machine translation tasks and 1 abstractive summarization task confirm the effectiveness and efficiency of PartialFormer on machine translation and summarization tasks. \end{itemize}